tariqhamid/trapped/README.md

 Trapped itself is in `Trapped-Frontend` and `Trapped-Backend` packages.
 The demo page itself is in `demo.html` and its code is in `Trapped-Demo` package, in classes `App` (which is wrapping `AppModel`) and `AppView`.
-Other classes in `Trapped-Demo` are just prototype implemenations of Trapped building blocks.
-They may be deleted in the future or move to frontend/backend packages when they mature.

 `App` is the view model entity (its instance is put into global variable `AppEntity` in `demo.html`), that is,